 For St. Patrick’s day, I wanted to share some awesome books and resources I’ve found to help celebrate this fun holiday with children.
 Whether you are Irish, or not, this holiday is a great excuse to wear green, make shamrock crafts, and remember the great bishop and Catholic saint of Ireland.
 Our church is actually called St. Patrick’s church so there is a big festival and carnival that takes place to celebrate with food, music, raffle prizes and games.

-I was sent a children’s book to review about St Patrick and after reading it to my kids this week, it got me excited to check out other books and ideas for celebrating this day so here is my book stack and my online product picks.
+I was sent a children’s book to review about St Patrick and after reading it to my kids this week, it got me excited to check out other books for celebrating this day so here is my St. Patrick’s Day book stack plus a few other festive ideas.

 Disclosure: Paddy and the Wolves was given to me for free to review.
 All opinions are my own.
 There are affiliate links included below which means if you click through and/or purchase something through my links, I may receive a small commission at no cost to you. see full disclosure here.